Incognito/rumprun_wiki_wiki/Tutorial:-Create-a-static-site-with-nginx-on-rump.md

     cd rumprun
     git submodule update --init

 Now that all the source code is checked out you will need to compile it.
 Depending on your distro you will need to ensure you have GCC (A C compiler) installed.
-Rumprun does not yet support Clang (a different compiler) and you may find issues if you try to use it.
+Rumprun does not yet support Clang (a different compiler).

 There are two options we can pick to build the toolchain for, either "hw" (hardware) or "xen" (a specific open source hyperviser).
 For us, we'll pick "hw" as this is the easiest tool to get started with (unless you already have a Xen Dom0 host you have access to).
 Even though we're building for hardware, remember, we can use a virtual machine for running this, so there's no need to dust off a second machine somewhere to try it on (although, it would work just fine).